Location Photography

 Food

-• The food isn't as strong as elsewhere in Italy, but there are genuine gems in the smaller villages — worth exploring beyond the obvious options
+• The food isn't as strong as elsewhere in Italy, but there are real gems in the smaller villages, so it's worth exploring beyond the obvious options.

-• Pizza in particular can be excellent; don't write off a place for having a short menu or modest reviews
+• Pizza in particular can be excellent, so don't write a place off for a short menu or modest reviews.